Hunter Biden indicted on federal gun charges

 A gun possession charge against the younger Mr Biden had previously been part of a plea deal that also included guilty pleas to misdemeanour tax charges, but the agreement imploded during a court hearing in July when a judge raised questions about its unusual provisions.

-Defence lawyers have argued that a part of the deal sparing the younger Mr Biden from prosecution on the gun count if he stays out of trouble remains in place.
+Defence lawyers have argued that a part of the deal sparing Hunter Biden from prosecution on the gun count if he stays out of trouble should remain in place.
 It includes immunity provisions against other potential charges.

 His lawyers have indicated they would fight additional charges filed against him.